Should You Buy or Rent?

 Drag the exit line to your target year

 On the Exit Strategy tab, drag the white dashed line to the year you'd plan to sell.
-The panel below instantly shows your gross proceeds, S&P portfolio value, net P&L for both scenarios, and which one wins at that exact moment.
+The panel below instantly shows after-tax proceeds, S&P portfolio value, net P&L for both scenarios, and which one wins at that exact moment.

 Key Insights